Stewart Moore

-Stewart Moore (born 8 August 1999) is an Irish rugby union player who plays centre for Ulster.
-Ulster coach Dan McFarland describes him as "a lovely balanced runner who can cause defences problems".
+Stewart Moore (born 8 August 1999) is an Irish rugby union player who plays centre for Newcastle Red Bulls, on loan from Ulster.
+Former Ulster coach Dan McFarland describes him as "a lovely balanced runner who can cause defences problems".
 Ulster and Ireland wing Jacob Stockdale calls him " a serious talent ... one of those players where everything seems to come naturally for him.
 Really good passer, kicker, good feet ... a very, very talented all-rounder".

 A native of Ballymoney, County Antrim, Moore first began playing rugby aged 6 with the minis section of Ballymoney rugby club, though he dropped the sport to play football instead, before returning to rugby at Dalriada School.
 From there, Moore was brought into the Ulster under-16s setup, and he moved to Ballymena Academy to focus on rugby.
 He played for Ireland at under-18 and under-19 level, missed out on the 2019 Six Nations Under 20s Championship, where Ireland won a grand slam, due to a serious concussion.
 He recovered to play in the 2019 World Rugby Under 20 Championship, but dislocated his shoulder against Australia.
 He played club rugby in the All-Ireland League with Malone, and joined the Ulster academy ahead of the 2018–19 season, while studying biology at Belfast Metropolitan College.